UC-Davis-molecular-computing/scadnano/README.md

 * **(p)encil:**
   This is similar to the Pencil edit mode in cadnano.
-It allows one to add new Strands (with a single substrand) by clicking and dragging.
+It allows one to add new Strands (with a single domain) by clicking and dragging.

   It also allows one to merge two strands into one with a crossover.
 This is done by clicking on a 5'/3' end of one strand and then clicking on another.
 (In between a line will be drawn showing the "potential" crossover being added; to delete this and reset, press the Esc key.)
 To undo these operations select the crossover/strand that was just created and press the Delete key.
-(Note that deleting a bound substrand that is the only one on a strand will delete the whole strand.)
+(Note that deleting a bound domain that is the only one on a strand will delete the whole strand.)

   A faster alternative that works in most circumstances is this.
-In pencil mode, if two bound substrands on adjacent helices have their 5'/3' ends at the *same horizontal offset*, by placing the cursor over where a crossover between them would appear, a potential crossover appears, which can be clicked to add a crossover.
+In pencil mode, if two bound domains on adjacent helices have their 5'/3' ends at the *same horizontal offset*, by placing the cursor over where a crossover between them would appear, a potential crossover appears, which can be clicked to add a crossover.

   In pencil mode, clicking on an existing helix will delete it.
 Clicking on an empty space will add a helix.
 The grid type (square, hexagonal, honeycomb, none) determines where new helices are allowed to be placed.

 * **(n)ick / (l)igate:**
-  Technically these operations are unnecessary, but they are faster than creating/moving/deleting substrands in some circumstances.
-In nick mode, clicking on a bound substrand will split it into two at that position.
-Ligate mode does the reverse operation: if two bound substrands point in the same direction and have abutting 5'/3' ends, then clicking on either will join them into a single strand.
+  Technically these operations are unnecessary, but they are faster than creating/moving/deleting domains in some circumstances.
+In nick mode, clicking on a bound domain will split it into two at that position.
+Ligate mode does the reverse operation: if two bound domains point in the same direction and have abutting 5'/3' ends, then clicking on either will join them into a single strand.
 A common way to create a large design quickly is to use pencil mode to create exactly two strands on each helix at the same horizontal offsets, one pointing forward (i.e,. its 5' end is on the left and its 3' end is on the right) and the other pointing in reverse.
 Then use select mode to drag them to be longer.
 Then use nick mode to add nicks and pencil mode to add crossovers.

 * **(i)nsertion / (d)eletion:**
   These have the same meaning as in cadnano.
-  They are a visual trick used to allow bound substrands to appear to be one length in the main view of scadnano, while actually having a different length.
+  They are a visual trick used to allow bound domains to appear to be one length in the main view of scadnano, while actually having a different length.
   Normally, each offset (small white square outlined in gray on a helix) represents a single base.
-  Clicking on a bound substrand in insertion/deletion mode adds an insertion/deletion at that offset.
+  Clicking on a bound domain in insertion/deletion mode adds an insertion/deletion at that offset.
   Clicking an existing insertion/deletion removes it.
-  (Note that this requires clicking in the small square where the bound substrand is drawn; clicking on an insertion outside of that square allows one to change its length.)
+  (Note that this requires clicking in the small square where the bound domain is drawn; clicking on an insertion outside of that square allows one to change its length.)
   If a deletion appears at that position, then it does not correspond to any DNA base.
   If an insertion appears at that position, it has a *length*, which is a positive integer, and the number of bases represented by that position is actually *length*+1.
   In other words *length* is the number of *extra* bases at that position in addition to the one that was already there (so insertions always represent 2 or more bases).

-  Currently, if one offset on a helix has two bound substrands (going in opposite directions), then adding/removing an insertion/deletion at that offset adds/removes on both bound substrands.
+  Currently, if one offset on a helix has two bound domains (going in opposite directions), then adding/removing an insertion/deletion at that offset adds/removes on both bound domains.
-  The Python scripting library lets one specify insertions/deletions on one bound substrand but not the other, but this is currently [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/90) in the web interface to create such a solitary deletion/insertion directly.
+  The Python scripting library lets one specify insertions/deletions on one bound domain but not the other, but this is currently [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/90) in the web interface to create such a solitary deletion/insertion directly.
-  (If necessary, one hack is to move one substrand out of the way, add the deletion/insertion to the other, and then move the first back.)
+  (If necessary, one hack is to move one domain out of the way, add the deletion/insertion to the other, and then move the first back.)

 * **(b)ackbone:**
   This shows information in the side view about the rotation of the helix when the pointer is over an offset of that helix in the main view, or of two helices when the pointer is over a crossover joining those two helices.
   (It doesn't actually enable any edits, but it *disables* other edits for technical reasons related detecting click events.)
-  Each helix has a notion of a rotation angle where the phosphate backbone of each of its two bound substrands are pointing.
+  Each helix has a notion of a rotation angle where the phosphate backbone of each of its two bound domains are pointing.
   The purpose of this feature is to help place crossovers between helices at points where the backbone of the strand being connected by the crossover is minimally strained.
   Most interesting crossovers will be between two helices that are tangent to each other in the side view.
   Ideally, the rotation of each helix is such that the backbones "point at each other".